happycoder74/adventofcode/README.md

 + 18 &#11088; in [C](C/README.md)
 + 2 &#11088; in PHP (day 1)

+### Why taking on the Advent of Code
+An excellent way to learn new programming languages and to train and practice on old skills.
+My goal is to implement solutions as far as possible for a number of different programming languages.
+Some may never happen, but maybe I get the chance to learn something new.
+Most curious on Rust, Kotlin and Haskell.

 ### Started but far from completed (may never be):
 + PHP